 To foster with us you need to have some life experience and maturity, and be aged over 21 when you start the fostering assessment.

-There is no upper age limit for foster carers but you will need to be healthy in order to meet the needs of a child.
+There is no upper age limit for foster carers but you will need to be healthy to meet the needs of a child.

 Where are the children from?